cfitch172/site/content/wiki/Active Projects/robot-arm/_index.md

 ## What have we done?

+### December 2022

+- Reconstructed the Robot Arm to reduce the unnecessary torque acting against the arms motion.

+- Double the motors acting at the base of the arm to achieve more torque and help provide further reach for the robot

+- Constructed another potential prototype for the robot arm chess grippers

 ### May 2021

 - Object detection working on chess pieces with 90%+ accuracy using YOLOv5 and usable in ROS